DocAdam/adamthepugh/site/docs/portfolio/problem-solving.md

 ### Then, find the stable patterns

-When information is messy, I look for what repeats:
+When information is uneven, I look for what repeats:

 - recurring questions
 - repeated workflow gaps